Faculty Research and Opportunities

 Below is a short listing of the research interests of our faculty.
 More more information, please follow the links to specific lab pages.

 The research of our faculty include areas such as neural dynamics, mathematical neurophysiology, functional morphology, evolutionary biology, and complex ecological systems.
+Please use the tabs below to explore faculty with interests in neurobiology and ecology & evolution.

 As a neurobiologist,the main focus of Dr. Dirk Bucher's research is to understand how dynamics at different time scales, arising from ion channel and synaptic gating properties, neuromodulation, and long-term regulatory mechanisms give rise to stability and flexibility of neural activity patterns underlying behavior.